sr-lab/EcoAndroid/README.md

   5. *Reduce Size*, with the following case:
       - Compressing with gzip before receiving data

+The examples in the folder src/test are retrieved from real-life mobile applications.
-In order to make the examples more readable and more compact, parts of the source code retrieved from the original applications have either been removed or commented.
-For every case in every energy pattern, there is an example under a directory with the same name.
+In order to make the files more readable, parts of the original source code are either removed or commented.